 Germany and indeed much of Europe contains numerous plant and animal species.
 That is why a visit to one of Berlin’s significant zoos make much sense.
 This Zoo Berlin is enormous, leafy and contains a modern aviary.
 At the zoo are some naturalistic animal habitats, a modern birdhouse with daily feedings.
 They number around 1,380 different species.
 They offer some great resources for any animal enthusiast.
 If you cannot speak Deutsch, ask for an English translator for the best understanding.
 Mark this for your weekend in Berlin, in case you have spare time after seeing all architecture.

 To wrap up your weekend in Berlin, you want to take some boat ride on the sprawling Spree River and canal.

 It snakes its way through the heart of Berlin.
-Being wide and deep, the river is greatly navigable.
+The river is greatly navigable.
 A boat ride will cost you some premium but will nonetheless fill your experience and adventure of the city.
 Do capture some photos as you move along.
 Take care of the waves though as they may at times turn violent.

 Just like much of Europe, you are advised to visit here mostly in the warm summer months.

 Apart from being conducive, the timeframe also experiences numerous visitors from around the world.